Two nearby states in the $X(3872)$ region: Resolving the radiative-decay ratio tension with $\eta_{c2}$: Results

 The BABAR analysis~\cite{x3872_babar_omega} suggested that $X(3872)$ could be a $2^{-+}$ state by analyzing the $M_{\pi^+\pi^-\pi^0}$ distribution [Fig.~\ref{fig:comp-data}(d)] where the $\omega$ tail governs the lineshape.
 Our default and $\slashed{\eta}\,\!_{c2}$ models are consistent with the data after considering the resolution ($\sigma=6$~MeV).
-Compared to our $\slashed{\eta}\,\!_{c2}$ model, $1^+ X(3872)$ in Ref.~\cite{x3872_babar_omega} produced a lineshape shifted to higher $M_{\pi^+\pi^-\pi^0}$.
+Compared to our $\slashed{\eta}\,\!_{c2}$ model, the $1^+ X(3872)$ model in Ref.~\cite{x3872_babar_omega} produces a lineshape shifted to higher $M_{\pi^+\pi^-\pi^0}$.
 This is likely because $m_{X(3872)}$ of Ref.~\cite{x3872_babar_omega} is heavier at 3873.0~MeV, thereby including a larger $\omega$ contribution from the higher $M_{\pi^+\pi^-\pi^0}$ region.
-Thus, these data suggest that any state slightly above the $D^{*0}\bar{D}^0$ threshold cannot decay appreciably into $s$-wave $J/\psi\omega$.
+Thus, these data suggest that any state slightly above the $D^{*0}\bar{D}^0$ threshold cannot decay appreciably into $s$-wave $J/\psi\omega$ ($0^{++}$, $1^{++}$, $2^{++}$).
+They do not, however, exclude a substantial $J/\psi\omega$ decay in a higher partial wave.
+As will be discussed later in relation to Fig.~\ref{fig:etac2}, the current data instead favor such a possibility for $\eta_{c2}$.
 For $\eta_{c2}\to J/\psi\omega$ in a $p$ wave, the centrifugal barrier suppresses the high-mass tail and prevents a shift to higher energies~\cite{x3872_babar_omega}, as realized by the default model in Fig.~\ref{fig:comp-data}(d).